MartinsAlex/MA_Backtester/README.md

 ### A simple, but powerful, fintech module .
 It allows to test strategies based on moving averages crossover, on nearly :

-* 100'000 actions
+* 100'000 stocks
-* 120 crypto-monnaies
+* 120 crypto-currencies
-* 35 monnaies cotées en USD
+* 35 currencies quoted in USD
-* Nombreux autres actifs tels que des indices, futures et ETFs
+* Numerous other assets such as indices, futures and ETFs

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <p>&nbsp;</p>